Mark Koster

 Daniel Koster, the victim’s brother, discovered his brother was missing when the Sac City utility department contacted him about his brother’s unpaid utility bills.

-A search warrant served on Koster’s home following his disappearance showed no signs of foul play but revealed all of Koster’s clothes still present in the home, along with all his personal possessions including a pipe and tobacco.
-Koster’s vehicle was also found in the garage at his residence.
+A search warrant served on Koster’s home following his disappearance showed no signs of foul play but revealed all of Koster’s clothes still present in the home, along with all his personal possessions, including a pipe and tobacco.
+Koster’s vehicle was found in the garage at the victim’s residence.

 Neither Koster’s bank account nor his debit card showed any activity after he went missing.